raleel/cfi-srd-pt/README.md

 ---
 ## New to d100?

 _Classic Fantasy Imperative_ is a d100 or percentile system.
 Percentile dice, or 1d100, are used to resolve key actions – skill use, combat, magic casting, and so on.
-It is a roll-under system, meaning that the target number is expressed as a percentage (Athletics 65%, for instance), and both the Games Master and player are looking to roll equal to or less than this target number, using 1d100, to achieve a Success.
+It is a roll-under system, meaning that the target number is expressed as a percentage (Atletismo 65%, for instance), and both the Games Master and player are looking to roll equal to or less than this target number, uCanto 1d100, to achieve a Success.
 It is quite easy to replace the 1d100 with a d20 if preferred, and all percentages can be divided by 5 (round up) to gain the target number for a d20 roll.
-Athletics 65% would become Athletics 13, in our example.
+Atletismo 65% would become Atletismo 13, in our example.
 However, 1d100 offers a great deal of flexibility and nuance that underpins the whole game, so our recommendation is to try the 1d100 approach first.
-While it may seem counterintuitive to have to roll _less_ than something (in many games, higher is usually better!), having a target number expressed as a percentage range that one needs to roll _within_ makes it easy and simple to see your chances of success, and allows for quite a few 'dice tricks,' such as Opposed Rolls, Criticals, and Fumbles, and a few other things explored later in these rules.
+While it may seem counterintuitive to have to roll _less_ than something (in many games, higher is usually better!), having a target number expressed as a percentage range that one needs to roll _within_ makes it easy and simple to see your chances of success, and allows for quite a few 'dice tricks,' such as Opposed Rolls, Criticals, and Fumbles, and a few other things expSaberd later in these rules.
 Percentile roleplaying has been around for a long time and is a firmly established game system with a tried and tested core mechanic that is flexible, intuitive, and tends to fade into the background during play.

 ---
 ## Simplification